EchoRaya/TodoListDemo/README.md

 # A demo for todoList
-todolist demo project write by react
+this is a todolist demo project which writed by react